 The new ADC was awesome, but because it is manufactured using a single I2C address, there could only be one current sensor board on an I2C bus at a time.
-Because I was having fun at this point, and because fabricating boards is so cheap, Version 3 was created to allow multiple current sensor boards.
-To do that, I verified that the ADC would tolerate having its I2C CLK signal gated by a new Slave Select (SS) signal, causing it to ignore I2C messages on the bus.
-Fortunately that worked, so I added a new SS signal to the connector and used the signal to gate CLK to the ADC.
+Because I was having fun at this point and because fabricating boards is so cheap, Version 3 was created to allow multiple current sensor boards to coexist on the same I2C bus.
+To do that, I verified that the ADC's I2C silicon would tolerate having its I2C CLK signal gated by a new Slave Select (SS) signal, causing it to ignore I2C messages on the bus.
+Fortunately, gating CLK worked so I modified the board design.
 Now I can use three boards at once if I want to monitor 3-phase equipment.
-Our rental building has 3-phase power, so maybe it will!
+My rental building has 3-phase power, so maybe it will!

 Version 4 was a pretty significant board shrink.
-It got rid of the analog test points because I still don't own a scope, and the circuitry seemed to work fine.
-The project seemed near done, so it was worth going to the effort to shrink the layout.
+It got rid of the analog test points because I still don't own a scope, and the circuitry was all working anyway.
+The project seemed near done, so it felt worth the effort to shrink the layout.

 While I was at it, V4.0 also added SS gating to the data acquisition sampling control signal.
 That was an attempt to minimize the amount of GPIO that would be required for a system with multiple current sensor boards in it.
 It worked, but there were some unintended impacts on the software driver which were irritating enough that if a V5.0 was going to happen, I planned to undo the change back to V3.0 style.